unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 What sets ChiroTouch apart is its focus on automation and customization.
 With ChiroTouch, you can automate repetitive tasks, allowing you to focus on providing the best care to your patients.
 You can also customize the software to fit your specific practice needs.

+**Pricing:**

+ChiroTouch offers a cloud-based software solution with pricing starting at $129 per month for a single user.
+They also offer discounts for multi-user practices and for practices that pay annually.

 ### 12) ECLIPSE

 ECLIPSE is a chiropractic software that offers a wide range of features to help you manage your practice.
 From patient scheduling to billing and collections, ECLIPSE has got you covered.
 Here are